wxk007/pub_sub_eventService-Java/README.md

 Do javac pub.java & javac eventService.java & javac sub.java to compile, then do java pub & java eventService & java sub to run the sample

 History function has been implemented, strength function has not been implemented

+To run this sample, you could put the zmq.jar in a directory and cd into the pub or sub or es src dir, do: javac -cp PATH/zmq.jar *.java
+then:
+java -cp PATH/zmq.jar: main(or sub, pub)
+where PATH is the path you store the zmq.jar file.